mfreire1996/workshopOne_financialCalculator/readme.md

 To determine how much money is earned within a certain amount of time.

-What I found interesting about both calculators is how java can be used for everyday stuff and stuffs you don't really think about coding.
+double formula = principal * (monthlyInterestRate * Math.pow(1 + monthlyInterestRate, loan * 12) / (Math.pow(1 + monthlyInterestRate, loan * 12) -1));
-If you can't find something you're looking for then it's best to do it yourself thanks to the help of java.
+What I found interesting about this line of code is how we can use it for when we want to find out how much we'll make overtime without the need of going to someone for help when we can build the calculator ourselves.

 ![img_2.png](img_2.png)
 ![img_1.png](img_1.png)